General Frequently Asked Questions

 When was the retail electricity market liberated in Greece?

-In accordance with the European Legislation, the liberization og the Greek Electricity Market was legislated on December 22nd 1999.
-By 2001, the first private companies had already entered the market and began their operations enabling the Greek consumers for the first time to choose freely between a number of electricity providers.
+According to European Legislation, the legislation for the liberation of the Greek Electricity Market took place on December 22nd, 1999.
+By 2001, the first private companies had already entered the market and began their operations enabling the Greek consumers for the first time to choose freely between many electricity providers.

-How can I be informed about topics concerning HEDNO (metering, Social Residential Tariff etc.)?
+How I will get information about the topics concerning HEDNO (metering, Social Residential Tariff etc.)?